nosoop/sm-plugins/propbonusround/README.md

 ```

 ## Ghost Fix
-A simple patch plugin that disables a spooky glow effect that occurs when certain props are picked.
+A simple patch plugin that disables a spooky glow effect that occurs when certain props are used.
+This fix isn't included in Propify! as to keep the code clean from hardcoded values.
+You might not even use any of the props affected, which would make it kinda pointless.

 ## Propify!
 Plus
-An extension to Propify! intended for those admins that just enjoy turning players into props so much.
+An extension to Propify! intended for those admins that just enjoy turning players into props so much for some reason.

 ### Commands
 * `sm_prop_persist <target> <0|1>` Makes the target keep their prop between lives.
 Can also be called by `sm_propp`.
-* `sm_propbyname <target> <propname>` Props a player, using the first prop index containing the specified propname substring.
+* `sm_propbyname <target> <propname>` Props a player, using the first prop index containing the specified propname substring, so you don't have to memorize indices that may change when prop lists update.
 Can also be called by `sm_propn`.

 ### Target Filters
 * `@props` Targets all propped players.